 🧾 Substitutions

 Instead of sour cream.
-If you don't have any sour cream handy, you can switch it out for greek yogurt.
+If you don't have any sour cream handy, you can switch it out for Greek yogurt.
 The results should be pretty similar, and the two are often used interchangeably in baking.

 Different Berries.
 You can use any berry!
 I recommend blueberry or blackberry for a sweet and sour contrast, but even strawberries would taste great!
 Using a mix of berries could also yield tasty results.